Introduction

 Childhood

-George was the son of Mariana Smart.[3]
-Her father, Jonathan, a farm labourer, died at the age of 38, his early death leaving his widow, Sarah, and their five children vulnerable, especially as Sarah never remarried.[4]
-The eldest daughter, Mary Ann, had an illegitimate son, Henry, in 1849.[5]
-The youngest daughter, Marina, had two illegitimate children: Emily in 1855 and George in 1860.[6]
+Marina’s father, Jonathan, was a farm labourer who died at the age of 38.
+His early death left his widow, Sarah, and their five children vulnerable, especially as Sarah never remarried.[3]
+Their eldest daughter, Mary Ann, had an illegitimate son, Henry, in 1849.[4]
+Their youngest daughter, Marina, had two illegitimate children: Emily in 1855 and George in 1860.[5]

-Despite the difficulties, Sarah Smart and her children remained united and supportive.
-In 1851, Sarah looked after the two-year-old Henry.[7]
-In 1861, she looked after Emily and George while their mother, Marina, worked away as a wet nurse in the County Lunatic Asylum.[8]
+Despite these difficulties, Sarah Smart and her children remained united and supportive.
+The 1851 census shows Sarah caring for the two-year-old Henry.[6]
+The 1861 census shows her looking after Emily and George while Marina worked away as a wet nurse in the County Lunatic Asylum.[7]

-On 2 April 1862, Marina married William Goldring at Maiden Newton.[9]
-He was a farm labourer thirteen years older than Marina, whose wife, Ann, had died three years earlier, leaving him with four children to look after.
-Marina became their stepmother and, over time, had six more children.[10]
+On 2 April 1862, Marina married William Goldring at Maiden Newton.[8]
+He was a farm labourer, thirteen years older than Marina, whose wife, Ann, had died three years earlier, leaving him with five children to look after, although the youngest died in infancy in March 1860.
+Marina became their stepmother and, over time, had six more children.[9]
 George and his sister took their stepfather’s surname and became part of this blended family.

-After they married, William and Marian lived at Notton (a hamlet in the parish of Maiden Newton) for a year or two and then at Chantmarle (a hamlet in the parish of Cattistock).[11]
-In April 1881, they lived at Chilfrome.[12]
+After their marriage, William and Marian lived at Notton (a hamlet in the parish of Maiden Newton) for a year or two, and then they moved to Chantmarle (a hamlet in the parish of Cattistock).[10]
+In April 1881, they lived at Chilfrome.[11]

 Early working life